wilmix7/WEB3.0/README.md

 WEB3.0(WEB)  IS an interactive    ,  advanced    Technology  used   for  constructing   OS  , compilers and

 used   in  cloud  computing.
-And  WEB3.0(WEB)  is  the  World  NO:1  technology , it should
+And  WEB3.0(WEB)  is  the  World  NO:2  technology , it should

-be  a  common   technology for all.
+be  a  common   technology for all  for  business side.